-We had cash, cash equivalents and short-term and long-term marketable securities of \$352.4 million and \$419.3 million at September 30, 2021 and 2020, respectively, which consisted of cash, money market funds, agency securities, commercial paper, treasury notes and corporate bonds.
+We had cash, cash equivalents and short-term and long-term marketable securities of \$278.5 million and \$352.4 million at September 30, 2022 and 2021, respectively, which consisted of cash, money market funds, corporate bonds, commercial paper and treasury notes.
 Interest income is sensitive to changes in the general level of interest rates; however, due to the nature of these investments, a change in market interest rates of 1% would not be expected to have a material impact on our financial condition or results of operations for either period.
-We had no debt outstanding as of September 30, 2021 or 2020.
+We had no debt outstanding as of September 30, 2022 or 2021.